 This is very unusual for an anime of any kind.
 Maybe you have a single tragic death (Kaori, Your Lie in April) or the main characters die tragically (Code Geass, Grave of the Fireflies), or characters pass on into some other existence that makes it similar to death (Darling in the Franxx, Puella Magi Madoka Magica, Serial Experiments Lain).
 But you almost never see all the characters die.
 Wait, you say, Akame and Najenda both live!
 True, but the argument can be made that they didn’t survive really either.
 Akame survived on a certain level, but at great personal cost, to the point that she’s almost not alive.
 I spoke of that a little bit above.
 Najenda definitely survives, but given that she poured so much of her “life force” into Susanoo, she observes at the end of the show that she doesn’t know how long she’ll live.
 She could die within days of the last time we see her, for all we know.
 She’s not going to live to a ripe old age, that we’re left certain of.

 But other than them, everyone unquestionably dies.
 Sheele’s death is shocking and unexpected, but you find yourself telling yourself that you didn’t have a ton of feelings invested in her yet.
 We did have her fondness for Tatsumi and her endearing clumsiness, and that made it very difficult, but it wasn’t as bad as it could have been if she’d lasted a lot longer in the series.
 But after that, once Bulat dies, you get this feeling that things are not going to get better in this regard.
 And they do not.
 Tatsumi finally makes it in time to save someone, only to have Mine, who has just warmed to him and actually fallen in love with him, die in his arms.
 He doesn’t make it in time for Sheele, or, most cruelly, for Chelsea.
-Chelsea is such a broken character, and then to meet the fate she does.
-I won’t go into that anymore.
+Chelsea is such a broken character, and then to meet the fate she does…I won’t go into that anymore.
 By that time you’re so broken watching this show it just adds a new twist to the harshness of it all.
-The first time you watch this show, after this happens you just hope the rest can survive somehow.
-Then Mine falls, Then Lubbock.
+After seeing this happen, you just hope the rest can survive somehow.
+Then Mine falls.
+Then Lubbock.
 Then Tatsumi himself.
 Leone survives long enough to say her goodbyes, then dies forgotten in an alleyway, finally succumbing to her mortal wounds.
-There’s not much pleasure to be found in the renewing of the empire.
+There’s not much pleasure to be found in the renewing of the Empire.

 We can even sympathize on a very deep level with some of the servants of the Empire.
 Bols’ death is one of the saddest in the series, as he leaves behind a beautiful life with his wife and child.
-Kurome is a mad nut, but she went through the same difficulties, and worse, as her sister, and she had to be the one to die, even if no one, not a single character, or viewer ultimately, wanted her to die.
+Kurome is a mad nut, but she went through the same difficulties, and worse, as her sister, yet she had to be the one to die, even if no one, not a single character or viewer ultimately, wanted her to die.
 Bulat’s former general has completely noble motivations, if misguided in his direction, yet Bulat must end him.
 There isn’t much to sympathize with Seryu about, but she’s at least guided by a heightened sense of justice, and we can all sympathize with that.
 And of course Esdeath, evil beyond recovery according to Tatsumi, dies in the dead arms of the one she loved.

-There isn’t a single thing that is super remarkable about this artwork.
+There isn’t a single thing that is super remarkable about this art style.
 For 2014, this artwork is as typical anime as typical can be.
 Note the long and angular hair, the sharp corners and traditional eyelashes on the eyes, the thin torsos and limbs, the massively exaggerated movements (there’s several miles worth of jumping in this show) and effects (ahem, Esdeath’s ice), the traditional assassin weapons (Mine’s sniper rifle, Lubbock’s wires, Chelsea’s poison, Akame’s katana), the diverse hair and eye colors, the massive scale of the backgrounds and structures, and the heavy saturation combined with extensive shadowing that combines the light and the dark so effectively.
 But you will at times hear me say how the “ordinary” can be extraordinary in anime art.
 It’s what makes anime art what it is, after all.
 And Akame ga Kill! does this spectacularly.

 Speaking of her katana and weapons in general, the fights in this anime are epic.
 While not super gory, the animators hardly hold back in depicting that part of the reality of these fights.
 Lots of limbs are sliced off and lots of holes are blown.
 We get our money’s worth of vengeance for all the tragedy in this show when Leone beats Onest’s brains out.
 It’s ugly and unhappily fitting.
 But all that aside, the fights themselves are very well done.
 We definitely get a big dose of the impossible in these battles.
-Yes limbs are chopped off and holes are blown, and usually the victim keeps fighting.
-People fall from heights that should leave little recognizable remaining and survive with hardly a scratch.
+Yes limbs are chopped off and holes are blown, but usually the victim keeps fighting.
+People fall from heights that should leave little of the human body remaining recognizable and survive with hardly a scratch.
 The jumping is unreal.
-I mentioned Esdeath’s body kicks to Akame.
+And I mentioned Esdeath’s body kicks to Akame.
 It’s awesome to watch.
 That famous heel kick comes after she leaps into the air following Akame, spinning and kicking and driving Akame into the earth below.
 This is probably the most interesting part of their battle, and that battle has a ton of interest already.
 It’s regularly featured in montages of anime fights, and it rightly should be.
 It’s quite amazing to sit through.
 But if I had to pick a favorite fight in this show, it would be Akame versus Kurome.
 Since they’re both katana users, the Japanese artists have complete cultural awareness of the movements of such fighters, and they put it on full display.
 The jumping and the sword locks are probably the only impossible things about this fight (sword locks are almost always impossible as they’re portrayed, but I could go on and on about that).
 Because, besides that, the slashing and stabbing are extremely realistic to even the untrained eye.
 Ultimately Akame ends the duel driving her sword through Kurome’s body.
 It’s not gory, it’s not ugly, it’s amazing.
-I hate to say that, and as I noted above there wasn’t any happy outcome to this battle, but the stroke itself is amazingly well done by the artists.
+I hate to say that, and as I noted above there wasn’t any happy possible outcome to this battle, but the stroke itself is amazingly well done by the artists.
 I can’t imagine a better end to this fight, and it is fantastic to watch.

 I will argue up and down that the impossibility of these battle movements in anime are often the source of confusion in battles and so detract from the quality not only of the animation itself but often a show as a whole.
 But as I mentioned, it’s also a traditional anime feature, and so has an important role in action anime.
 Akame ga Kill! doesn’t quite reach Demon Slayer levels of epic in battle artwork, but until Demon Slayer came out it could be argued Akame ga Kill! was the best out there at depicting this.

 As this anime is character-driven, the story takes a backseat mostly.
 But it does a good job of simply being there without trying to be something it isn’t.
 From the start, we find the Imperial Capitol is unjust and broken, and Night Raid and the Revolutionary Army are out to set things right.
 Nothing about this changes in the entire 24 episodes of S1 (will there ever be a S2?), and that’s important.
 It’s all that matters to the characters on both sides.
-There’s no great revelations about any of the characters, no great twist to make us wonder if we’ve chosen the right side, no late introduction of some new storyline, no nothing like that to get in the way of showcasing these wonderful characters.
+There’s no great revelations about any of the characters, no great twist to make us wonder if we’ve chosen the right side, no late introduction of some new storyline, nothing like that to get in the way of showcasing these wonderful characters.

 I should note the music in this show.
 Most anime music is an afterthought, even relatively speaking.
-But from memorable opening themes to all the snippets scattered through every action scene and every sad moment, the music is amazingly appropriate.
+But from memorable opening themes (Sora Amamiya is a goddess) to all the snippets scattered through every action scene and every sad moment, the music is amazingly appropriate.
 Taku Iwasaki does a masterful job capturing the power of the fights, the sadness of the tragedy, the twisted horror of the evil, and the depression of the power of fate on the lives of our characters.
 “Le chant de Roma” pretty much characterizes this entire series through music.
 Go spend a few minutes reliving your memories of this show, and that rising feeling in your heart and the pain of these losses, as you listen to that piece.